IDMNYU/DM1123-VFS-FA19-SEEGERS/Projects/03-interface-project.md

 #### INTERFACE 1st Draft: Wireframes
 Post to the #exercise-interface Slack channel in grayscale (includes black and white).

-* Create a wireframe of your interface in mobile device dimensions.
+* Create a wireframe of your interface in 55" screen dimensions (47.9" H x 27" W or 3840px H x 2160px W).
-* Every single element needs to be accounted for including controls, text, images, videos, and supporting graphics.
+* A placeholder for every single element needs to be accounted for including controls, text, images, videos, and supporting graphics.
 * Use Lorem Ipsum for placeholder text at this stage.

 #### INTERFACE 2nd Draft: High-Fidelity Wireframes